nojronatron/nojronatron.github.io/code401-files/class-notes-week3.md

 1. Create one Model for each Table in the Database and apply `@Entity`, `@Id`, `@GeneratedValue(key=val)` to make them Identities.
 1. Apply relationships e.g. an Entity Property `List<Employee> employees;` and decorate it with Attribute `@OneToMay(mappedBy|cascade|others...="stringStoreName")`
 1. Apply the 'other side' relationship by adding decorator `@ManyToOne` followed by the child-Entity Property e.g. `SalmonCookiesStore salmonCookiesStore;`
-1. Create one Repository for each Table in the Database: Create new Class and call it class_to_storeRepository, extends `JpaRepository<ConcreteClass, ID-Type>{ // only add custom queries in here}`
+1. Create one Repository for each Table in the Database: Create new Class and call it class_to_storeRepository, extends `JpaRepository<ConcreteClass, ID-Type>{ // only add custom queries in here}` e.g. Store repo and Employee repo.
+1. Tell the child Class which Parent Class to be a member of, by entering the Parent Type and parameter into the Child's Constructor then assign it to the `@ManyToOne StoreNameProp storeName;`

 ### Controller Discussion